Contents:

 What are IGCSEs?

-The differences between GCSEs and IGCSEs are minor, and both are accepted as equivalent qualifications by universities and workplaces.
+Today, the differences between GCSEs and IGCSEs are minor, and both are accepted as ‘equivalent’ qualifications by the majority of universities and workplaces around the world.

 Choosing your GCSEs

-Choosing your subjects at 14 can feel overwhelming.
+Choosing your GCSE subjects can feel overwhelming.
 You may think that your whole future hangs on this choice!
-But don’t worry too much.
-Once you start post-16 education (like A Levels), the subjects you took at GCSE usually don’t matter as much.
+However, it’s important to remember that once you start post-16 education, such as A Levels, the subjects you chose for GCSE typically hold less significance.

-Most universities and places of work just want to see that you have GCSEs in Maths and English.
+Most universities and places of work just want to see that you have GCSEs in maths and english.
 The only exception is if you are applying for a course or job that requires specialist knowledge or skills.
-Additionally, if, for example, you want to study History at A Level, some schools may require you to take this at GCSE.
+Additionally, if, for example, you want to study History at A Level, some sixth forms or colleges may require you to take this at GCSE.

 It’s your responsibility to check the requirements for any course or career you want to pursue.